kahi-framework/kahi-ui.nbn.dev/content/docs/typography/text.md

 ## Palette

-You can change the color palette of the `Text` via the `palette` property.
+You can change the color palette of `Text` via the `palette` property.

 ```svelte {title="Text Palette" mode="repl"}
 <script>